mikhail-ivanov-tr/targetrecruit-doc-gulp/tutorials/jest-tests.md

 		// We expect the "search" Apex action will be called. expect(searchApexCall).toHaveBeenCalled();
-		// We expect the first parameter of the Apex action call has a value "Some invalid text" expect(searchApexCall.mock.calls[0][0].text).toBe(`Some invalid text`);
+		// We expect the first parameter of the Apex action call has a text field with a value "Some invalid text" expect(searchApexCall.mock.calls[0][0].text).toBe(`Some invalid text`);

 		// We don't expect the "onsuccess" event will be called.